pungvincent/ESP32-Chess-Clock/README.md

 # ESP32-Chess-Clock
 ESP32-based chess clock using ESP-IDF

-# Version 1.0
+# Version 1.1
-This first version consists of a generic chess clock.
-The timer is set up at 3 minutes (Blitz) and it displays the time remaining for each player on the serial monitor each second.
+This version consists of a generic chess clock.
+The timer is set up at 3 minutes (Blitz) and it displays the time remaining for each player on the serial monitor each hundredth of seconds.
 The clock switch of turn at each falling edge of GPIO 2.

+## Improvement
+The clock's precision was improved by switching from seconds to hundredths of a second.

 ## Code